civboot/fngi/notes/fu.md

 > Note that implementors don't have to actually store these in hardware
 > registers: they can just as easily go in non-accessible memory.

-By pulling the offset from the immediate, it is possible to get a SP+offset in a single fu16 instruction.
+By pulling the offset from the immediate, it is possible to get a LP+offset in a single fu16 instruction.
 This dramatically reduces the execution time of calling functions, where you frequently want to pass pointers to the local stack.